Versioning & Optimistic Locking In Hibernate

 and cost=?

-comparison of the state of all fields in a row but without a version or timestamp property mapping, turn on optimistic-lock="all" in the mapping
+comparison of the state of all fields in a row but without a version or timestamp property mapping, turn on

 As a slight alternative to this approach, you can set optimistic-lock=”dirty” and then Hibernate will only use modified columns as part of the optimistic check (see below).
 This last approach actually allows to transactions to update the same object concurrently legally, but only if they are modifying different columns – something that might be advantageous in a larger application setting where many people are accessing the same objects (thus rows) but rarely updating the same properties (columns).